Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 >
 > **The beauty of IPv6:** Unlike IPv4 where you typically get one public IP and NAT everything else, with IPv6 every device gets its own globally routable address.
 Your laptop, phone, IoT devices - they all get real internet addresses that can be reached directly (subject to firewall rules).
 >
-> So yes - you have 256 subnets, each with ~18 quintillion globally unique, internet-routable addresses!
+> We have 256 subnets, each with ~18 quintillion globally unique, internet-routable addresses.
+>

 ### `/etc/hostname.ix0` (LAN):  (IPv4/IPv6)

 ### Create a ULA (Unique Local Address)- IPv6's equivalent to RFC 1918 private addresses like 192.168.x.x in IPv4.